asa-stat-computing-and-graphics/COST-DataExpo-2018/UnsupervisedLearningUSWeatherForecastPerformance/README.md

 This is not a real error and the code would keep running.

 ### null_case_simulation_markdown.Rmd
-This is the R files including all the content related to the null case simulation study (detecting cluster number K = 1).
+This is the R files including all the content related to the null case simulation study (detecting cluster number K = 1), *which would take about 10 hours to run under ASUS laptop with 8th Gen Intel Core i5 and 32G RAM*.
+This code is written to respond the Null Case study of reviwer 2.
 The main content of this file includes:

 1. Functions for Data simulation and Analysis
-2. Clustering Number Selection Validation
+2. Clustering Number Selection Validation (for final table in supplementary doc)

 #### The function "ipak" is also applied at the beginning of this code